-Plantar fasciitis is a condition in which the tissue that runs across the bottom of the foot, the plantar fascia, is inflamed.
-This usually causes pain in the bottom of the foot, burning sensation, or a slight discomfort, especially after waking up or after doing exercises that causes impact on the foot, such as walking or running.
+Plantar fasciitis is a condition in which the tissue that runs across the bottom of the foot, the plantar fascia becomes inflamed.
+This usually causes pain, discomfort or a burning sensation in the bottom of the foot, especially after waking up or following physical activity, like walking or running.

-This condition is more common in women who wear high heels for a long time, runners, and people who are overweight.
+This condition is more common in women who wear high heels for prolonged periods, runners, and people who are overweight.

-Treatment for plantar fasciitis usually lasts for about one year to 18 months and it normally includes the use of analgesics, anti-inflammatory medication, and physiotherapy sessions.
+Treatment for plantar fasciitis usually lasts for about one year to 18 months and it normally includes the use of analgesics, anti-inflammatory medication, and physiotherapy.

-The most characteristic symptom of plantar fasciitis is a pain in the middle region of the heel when stepping, however other symptoms are usually present:
+The most characteristic symptom of plantar fasciitis is pain in the middle region of the heel when stepping on that foot, however other symptoms can also appear, like:

 - Pain in the bottom of the foot that gets worse when wearing high heels or running;

 - Burning sensation on the bottom of the foot;

 - Tingling sensation when pressing the bottom of the foot.